1906 Atlanta race massacre: Total fatalities

 The actual number of people killed during the massacre remains in dispute.
 The number of black people reported killed during the conflict ranges from 26 to 250.
 The number of white fatalities is also not agreed upon - some sources contend that the power structure in Atlanta wanted to preserve the city's image and underreported the number of the dead.
-One source estimated 6 deaths of whites on that Saturday and 2 on Monday while another ssaid only 2 whites died during the massacre.
+One source estimated 6 deaths of whites on that Saturday and 2 on Monday while another said only 2 whites died during the massacre.

 Discussions

 Following the violence, leading members of the white community, including the mayor, met to discuss the events and prevent any additional violence.
 The group included leaders of the black elite, helping establish a tradition of communication between these groups.

 Responses

 The New York Times noted on September 30 that a letter writer to the Charleston News and Courier wrote in response to the riots:

 Separation of the races is the only radical solution of the negro problem in this country.
 There is nothing new about it.
 It was the Almighty who established the bounds of the habitation of the races.
 The negroes were brought here by compulsion; they should be induced to leave here by persuasion.

 The New York Times analyzed the populations of the ten states in the South with the most African Americans, two of which were majority black, with two others nearly equal in populations, and African Americans totaling about 70% of the total white population.
 It noted practically the difficulties if so many workers would be lost, in addition to their businesses.

 As an outcome of the massacre, the African-American economy suffered, because of property losses, damage, and disruption.
 Some individual businesses were forced to close.
 The community made significant social changes, pulling businesses from mixed areas, settling in majority-black neighborhoods (some of which was enforced by discriminatory housing practices into the 1960s), and changing other social patterns.
 In the years after the massacre, African Americans were most likely to live in predominately black communities, including those that developed west of the city near Atlanta University or in eastern downtown.
 Many black businesses dispersed from the center to the east, where the thriving black business district known as "Sweet Auburn" soon developed.